uasal/stp_etc_imaging/README.md

 ## Installation

 The Exposure Time Calculator is a python package that can be installed via a download from github and then installing on your system locally.
-You can directly clone the [ETC github repo](https://github.com/uasal/etc_wcc) or fork the repo and clone the fork.
+You can directly clone the [ETC github repo](https://github.com/uasal/stp_etc_imaging) or fork the repo and clone the fork.
 ```
-$ git clone git@github.com:uasal/etc_wcc.git
+$ git clone git@github.com:uasal/stp_etc_imaging.git
-$ cd etc_wcc
+$ cd stp_etc_imaging
 $ pip install .
 ```
 The ETC should now be installed on your local machine.
 To confirm installation, the following import on python should work -
 ```
-import etc_wcc
+import stp_etc_imaging
-etc_wcc.__version__
+stp_etc_imaging.__version__
 ```

 ## Example notebooks